 Lucky did mention there’s usually a harvest table at Issy’s on Fridays at lunchtime, which attracts quite a few people, so best avoid it then – it’s also worth mentioning that on Fridays they close a little earlier, around 4pm, due to Shabbat.

-It’s also great that Issy’s is attached to the Holocaust and Genocide Centre, as you can have a wander around (there’s usually an exhibition up), or you can just sit down somewhere and read a book.
+It’s also great that Issy’s is attached to the Holocaust and Genocide Centre, as you can have a wander around (they have a permanent exhibition which is a must-see; read about it here), or you can just sit down somewhere and read a book.
 You’d think that a centre that focuses on a topic like genocide would be a bit of a downer, but for me, it’s the ideal space for quiet introspection – Rwandan coffee in hand.

-Issy’s Coffee and Gift Shop can be found inside the Johannesburg Holocaust and Genocide Centre, 1 Duncombe Rd, Forest Town (just off Jan Smuts Avenue).
+Issy’s Coffee and Gift Shop can be found inside the Johannesburg Holocaust and Genocide Centre, 1 Duncombe Rd, Forest Town (just off Jan Smuts Avenue and opposite The Westcliff).
 Safe parking is available at the centre in Duncombe Road – just tell the guard at the boom you’re coming to the coffee shop.
-Open Mon – Fri, 9am – 5pm (plans are afoot to be open over weekends).
-Phone 011 640 3100 or find them on Facebook
+Open Mon to Fri, 9am–4:30pm; Sun and public holidays 9am–3pm.
+Phone 011 640 3100 or find them on Facebook or Instagram.